sassoftware/gotagger/README.md

 depending on what unreleased changes exist.

 To tag a release,
-make any changes need to prepare your project for releasing (ie. update the change log, merge any feature branches).
+make any changes needed to prepare your project for releasing (ie. update the change log, merge any feature branches).
 Then create a "release" commit and run gotagger again: